Онлайн трансляция | 12 сентября

 Metropolitan Macarius (Bulgakov) considers that monks lived not in the very monastery but around it, “in wilderness and forests, in isolated caves, and met secretly in one aisle of the church saved from destruction to perform divine service.“

 In mid-14th century, the Lithuanian expansion to Ukraine began.
-Regardless that Lithuanian prince Olgerd having the Kievan lands under his command originally adhered to pagan beliefs, and thereafter upon concluding the Union of Krevo charter in 1385 between Lithuania and Poland, the reinforced imposing of Catholicism started, the Caves monastery lived life to the full during this period.
-This is witnessed in particular by such a fact: young Arsenius born in Tver who took the monastic vows in the second half of 14th century “…rejoiced with spirit to find monks who shone with righteousness in the Kiev-Caves monastery as the stars on the heavenly expanse, and tried to take example by them for many years and carried obedience of different extent…”
+Regardless that Lithuanian prince Olgerd having the Kyivan lands under his command originally adhered to pagan beliefs, and thereafter upon concluding the Union of Krevo charter in 1385 between Lithuania and Poland, the reinforced imposing of Catholicism started, the Caves monastery lived life to the full during this period.
+This is witnessed in particular by such a fact: young Arsenius born in Tver who took the monastic vows in the second half of 14th century “…rejoiced with spirit to find monks who shone with righteousness in the Kyiv-Caves monastery as the stars on the heavenly expanse, and tried to take example by them for many years and carried obedience of different extent…”

-The Caves monastery also exerted certain influence on the development of the Church in the adjoining Rus lands in disastrous times for them.
-As such, in the second half of 14th century Stephan the professed of the Kiev-Caves Monastery, the Mokhryn Wondermaker, founded the Mokhryn Monastery not far from Moscow, and the Avnezh Monastery in the Vologda land.
+The Caves monastery also exerted certain influence on the development of the Church in the adjoining Rus’ lands in disastrous times for them.
+As such, in the second half of 14th century Stephan the professed of the Kyiv-Caves Monastery, the Mokhryn Wondermaker, founded the Mokhryn Monastery not far from Moscow, and the Avnezh Monastery in the Vologda land.
 Bishop Arsenius of Tver founded the Zheltovod Dormition Monastery in his eparchy.
 In the end of the 15th century, the professed of the Caves, Kuzma of Iakhroma founded the Monastery on the Iakhroma river in the Vladimir district not far from Moscow.

-During these times, the Caves Monastery was in such good repute that the Russian princes often came to the Lavra and stayed there forever, some of them at that became famous as men of faith.
+During these times, the Caves Monastery was in such good repute that the Rus’ princes often came to the Lavra and stayed there forever, some of them at that became famous as men of faith.
 In particular, in 1439, famous commander prince Theodor of Ostrog took monastic vows here with the name Theodosius, consigning his wealth to the monastery.

 Up to the end of the 16th century, overcoming various severities referred to Catholicising of the Ukrainian land as well as interference by the king and the magnates into the Lavra’s life, the monastery is actively revived by rebuilding churches and acquiring new land property.
-Although not possessing the former glory as in first centuries of its existence, the monastery remains one of the large spiritual, educational and cultural centers of Ukraine.
+Although not possessing the former glory as in first centuries of its existence, the monastery remains one of the large spiritual, educational and cultural centres of Ukraine.
 The new wave of rebirth of the theological authority of the Caves Monastery rose in the period of struggle against the Union, when the monastery was chaired by the distinguished representatives of those days archimandrites Nicephorus Tur, Eliseus Pletenetskyi, Zachariah Kopystenskyi, saint metropolitan Peter Mohyla, Innocent Gisel and others.
-The name of Eliseus Pletenetskyi is thus related to the beginning of book-printing in Kiev.
-The first extant book printed in the typography of the Kiev-Caves Lavra is the Hour Book (1616-1617).
+The name of Eliseus Pletenetskyi is thus related to the beginning of book-printing in Kyiv.
+The first extant book printed in the typography of the Kyiv-Caves Lavra is the Hour Book (1616-1617).
 In 1680-90ies, the monk of the Baturyn Krupitskyi Monastery and later one of the saints, Demetrius of Rostov creates Lives of Saints, which is now the favorite reading for the Christians.

-Since 1786, Kiev and Galich metropolitans were at the same time priors (archimandrites) of the Caves Lavra.
+Since 1786, Kyiv and Galich metropolitans were at the same time priors (archimandrites) of the Caves Lavra.
 The vicegerent being as a rule hieromonk or hegumen, later archimandrite, was the key person after the prior in the Lavra.
 All monastery affairs were managed by the Clerical Council headed by the vicegerent.
 It listed heads of the Lavra divisions.

 There are the names of the great princes among the grantors, including count Sheremetyev and princess Gagarina, count Rumyantsev-Zadunayskyi buried in the Dormition Church, and prince Potyomkin, getman Mazepa, countess Orlova-Chesmenskaya and hundreds of other.
 Substantial sums for the Lavra maintenance were granted by the noblemen, merchants, manufacturers and foreigners.
 Even common people in their quite humble station considered donations from their savings to the Lavra the duty of the Christian.